takuto0126/TMTGEM/doc/TMTGEM_manual_v1_2.md

 Fig. 3a.
 Map of ocean conductivity within tetrahedral elements facing sea surface (surfcond.out) and seafloor (bottcond.out).
 These figures are drawn by ./plotcond.sh in Tohoku/em/ or Tohoku/em_IGRF.

 ![Fig3b](./images/Fig3b.png)
 Fig. 3b.
 Map of ocean conductivity within tetrahedral elements facing sea surface (top row) and seafloor (bottom row).
 These figures are drawn by ./plotcond.sh in Tohoku/em_woa after simulation.
-Left column show the map calculated from the original 1 by 1 degree grid ocean conductivity data, woa13_decav81B0_C00an01.csv (Tyler et al., 2017) (“_wocomp” stands for “w/o complementation”).
+Left column show the map calculated from the original 1 by 1 degree grid ocean conductivity data, woa13_decav81B0_C00an01.csv ([Tyler et al., 2017](#T2017)) (“_wocomp” stands for “w/o complementation”).
 The right column shows the complemented ocean conductivity map for the TMTGEM simulation.
 In the left column, the empty bins are filled with a given default seawater conductivity of 3.3 S/m.

 ![Fig4](./images/Fig4.png)

 Fig. 4.
 Result of “./bxyzplot.sh 000060 3” in Tohoku/em after simulation.
-The black contour lines indicate the same amplitude of the horizontal particle velocity.
+The black contour lines indicate iso-magnitudes of the horizontal seawater velocity.
 Note that almost the same results come out in smaple1/em_IGRF and Tohoku/em_woa at it = 000060.

 [](![Fig6](./images/Fig6.png))